Frequently Asked Questions About Dental Implants

 Am I a candidate for dental implants?

 There’s a good chance that you are, but this can only be determined after a complete oral examination that includes x-rays of your jaws.
-Please schedule a consultation with our Baltimore dentistry to begin the exciting process of restoring your smile and bite.
+Please schedule a consultation with our Baltimore dentistry to begin the exciting process of restoring your smile and bite force.